Your Biggest Compliance Risk Is the One You Don’t See Coming

 Any practice that creates, receives, maintains, or transmits electronic protected health information must complete and maintain a Security Risk Assessment, regardless of size.

-What exactly does a Security Risk Assessment evaluate?
+What exactly does a Security Risk Analysis evaluate?

 It evaluates how your practice protects client information.